steadybit/advice-kit/docs/weakspot-api.md

 # weakspot API

-This document explains the weakspot API, control flow and the contracts behind it.
+This document explains the Weakspot API, control flow and the contracts behind it.
 It starts with a high-level overview and then explains every API in detail.

 ## Overview

-Weakspots are implemented with the help of weakspotKit and the weakspot API through the implementation of a weakspot provider. weakspot providers are HTTP servers implementing the weakspot API to describe which weakspots are delivered.
+Weakspots are implemented with the help of WeakspotKit and the Weakspot API through the implementation of a weakspot provider.
+Weakspot providers are HTTP servers implementing the Weakspot API to describe which weakspots are delivered.
 The following diagram illustrates who is issuing calls and in what phases.

 ![UML sequence diagram showing in what order the APIs are called](weakspot-flow.svg)